olivermaerz/deep-learning-etc/edge-computing-fastai-raspberrypi.md

 This is work in progress ...

-# Edge computing with fast.ai v1.
+# Edge computing with fast.ai.
 Setting up fast.ai 1.0 with Python 3.7 and PyTorch on a Raspberry Pi 3

 ## Update system and install required packages with apt